Albaik: Programs

 In 1996, the Young Scientist program was introduced as part of Albaik and Coca-Cola's corporate social responsibility commitment towards society in association with the Jeddah Science and Technology Center.
 The House Hero children's education and training program were firstly introduced in 2001.
 In 2005, "Nazeeh & Wartan" - the Clean Up the World program for Saudi Arabia was introduced with Coca-Cola, in association with the United Nations Development Programme and Jeddah Science and Technology Center.
 The rate is around 12 riyals.

 Products

 The 18 secret herbs and spices recipe was first developed in 1984.
 Variations of the Albaik chicken was first sold in 1994, with the addition of Harrag, a spicy variation of Albaik's chicken.
 Seafood was first included on the menu with the introduction of the jumbo shrimp in 1995 and the value shrimp in the following year.
+The most UpToDate food menu of Albaik restaurants in Riyadh with Price image and calories, ingredients, nutrients and allergen values in detail.

+Locations

+Albaik has more than 40 branches in Jeddah where it is headquartered: ten in Mecca, eight in Medina, three in Buraydah, one in Unaizah, one in Taif, one in Yanbu, twenty in Riyadh, one in Al Qunfudhah, one in Al Lith, Al-Kharj and one in Al-Jubail.

+Recently, Albaik started expanding further into the central region of Saudi Arabia with two branches opened in Buraidah, and one in Abha and further branches planned for the city, in addition to other main cities in the region.
+This marked the first time the chain has expanded outside its main service area in Saudi Arabia's western provinces.
+Albaik was also introduced in Saudi Arabia's South Province, in the city of Jizan in 2016.
+As of 2019, Albaik is constructing its new branch in Al-Baha and currently has over 120 locations.

+In December 2020, Albaik opened two branches in Bahrain, marking the first time the chain expanded outside of Saudi Arabia.
+Albaik entered the Emirati market in 2021 and, by May 2025, had established 23 branches. in 2022, Albaik temporarily operated in Qatar during the 2022 FIFA World Cup.
+Then, in 2025, Albaik debuted in Kuwait at The Avenues Mall.
+In 2024, Albaik has announced plans to open in Pakistan, extending its reach outside the Arabian Peninsula.
+The first restaurant opened in Pakistan in 2025.